voltace/browser-cookies/README.md

 alert('Hi ' + userObject.firstName);
 ```

-Additional options may be specified:
+Additional options may be passed when setting a cookie:
 ```javascript
 var cookies = require('tiny-cookies');